calexity/services_LA/pages/index.md

   personal belongings, which often leads to mental health trauma and hopelessness. **They deserve better notice and better treatment from the city.**
+---
 They continue to die at an alarming rate-- 917 in 2018, up from 831 in 2017-- many due to treatable health conditions.
-Our unhoused neighbors need better public health infrastructure and services, not sweeps and criminalization.Â
+Our unhoused neighbors need better public health infrastructure and services, not sweeps and criminalization.
----